-- 5 Air cleaner system free and position free.
-Should air be passed through the passenger compartment only a pipe with a maximum diameter of 110mm may be used. - 6 No traction-, launch- or vector control, ABS, electronically controlled active suspension, or any closed-loop electronic control system whatsoever, except engine management, may be used.
+Refer SSR Part 2 Art 5.
+It must be possible to remove the side windows or doors without tools, to allow the crew to escape in an emergency.
+Driver and navigator must be able to exit the vehicle unaided within 7 seconds on either side of the vehicle. - 12.3.1.16 No traction-, launch- or vector control, ABS, electronically controlled active suspension, or any closed-loop electronic control system whatsoever, except engine management, may be used.
 No pneumatic or hydraulic suspension allowed, only mechanical.
-Steering must be direct mechanical with hydraulic or electrical assistance. - 7 An on-board tyre "deflation/inflation system" is not allowed. - 8 An on-board vehicle jacking system is not allowed. - 9 Telemetry is not permitted, but on board data logging is allowed. - 10 Fasteners used throughout the vehicle are free.
-Ferrous materials only. - 11 On-board fire protection system is recommended for all vehicles competing in this category.
-Refer Part 2 Art 6. - 12 The use of electronic devices for communication (two-way radios/cell phones/intercoms) purposes are allowed.
-Only RallySafe and the SA Rally-Raid specified GPS will be allowed for route finding. - 13 The vehicle shall be constructed to accommodate a crew of two. - 14 All spare wheels must be securely fastened when on the vehicle. - 15 The safety cage, body and cockpit of the vehicle must be built so that it is possible to allow the crew to escape in an emergency.
+Steering must be direct mechanical with hydraulic or electrical assistance. - 12.3.1.17 An on-board tyre "deflation/inflation system" is not allowed. - 12.3.1.18 An on-board vehicle jacking system is not allowed. - 12.3.1.19 Telemetry is not permitted, but on board data logging is allowed. - 12.3.1.20 Fasteners used throughout the vehicle are free.
+Ferrous materials only. - 12.3.1.21 On-board fire protection system is recommended for all vehicles competing in this group.
+Refer Art 6. - 12.3.1.22 The use of electronic devices for communication (two-way radios/cell phones/intercoms) purposes are allowed.
+Only RallySafe and the SA Rally-Raid specified GPS will be allowed for route finding. - 12.3.1.23 The vehicle shall be constructed to accommodate a crew of two. - 12.3.1.24 All spare wheels must be securely fastened when on the vehicle.
+A minimum of two spare wheels must always be on board. - 12.3.1.25 Tyres for class T must be from the Commission Approved list, but the number is free - 12.3.1.26 The safety cage, body and cockpit of the vehicle must be built so that it is possible to allow the crew to escape in an emergency.
 The crew must be able to exit the vehicle unaided within 7 seconds on either side of the vehicle.
-The Technical Delegate may request test runs to prove this. - 16 Fuel, Refer SSR Part 2 art 2.11 - Fuel tanks must have sufficient capacity to complete 220 kilometres of racing. - 17 Speed limits: A general speed limit will be applicable to all classes in all events.
-The maximum speed for Special Vehicles will be 170 km/h and for Side X Side vehicles it will be 140 km/h.
+The Technical Delegate may request test runs to prove this. - 12.3.1.27 Fuel, Refer SSR Part 2 art 2.11 Fuel tanks must have sufficient capacity to complete 220 kilometres of racing. - 12.3.1.28 Speed limits: A general speed limit will be applicable to all classes in all events.
+The maximum speed for Classic and T3.1 Vehicles will be 170 km/h and for Side X Side vehicles it will be 140 km/h.
 These speed limits may not be exceeded.
 Refer SSR Part 1 308 [iii] and SSR 318 A [ii] a)

+12.3.2 CLASS CLASSIC - A

-12.3.2 Special vehicles - two wheel drive, engine not exceeding 6300 cc, NA.
-(Class A)
+Special vehicles - two wheel drive, engine not exceeding 6300 cc, NA.

-1 There are no restrictions on chassis or suspension in this class, but art 12.3.1. takes precedence.

-2 The body fitted to a vehicle competing in this class may not resemble a body fitted to a production vehicle, and shall not display any current production vehicle brand name.
+- 12.3.2.1 There are no restrictions on chassis or suspension in this class, but art 12.3.1 takes precedence. - 12.3.2.2 The body fitted to a vehicle competing in this class may not resemble a body fitted to a production vehicle, and shall not display any current production vehicle brand name.
 No obvious aerodynamic assistance will be allowed.

-3 Engines:
+12.3.2.3 Engines:

 All engines must be registered in the Technical Passport.
 New engines must be commission approved.
 Only normally aspirated (NA), standard Gp N petrol engines with capacity not exceeding 6300 cc will be allowed.

 Engines not complying with the regulations may be allowed to run under deviation with balance of performance applied.